haggertypat/DirectoryBundle/Resources/doc/README.markdown

 The default checks for outdated browsers, including a boolean with the result as it renders your template.

+### Multiple Listings

+- config
+- Locations
+> append Location and location to admin service id and locationclass if used
+>> location field names should still be listing and location
+>> haven't thought through using 2 listinglocaitons
+- forms!

 ## Other Features

 ### available Twig Globals